Sidney Govou

-Sidney Rodrigue Noukpo Govou (born 27 July 1979) is a French former professional footballer who played primarily as a winger, but was occasionally deployed as a striker.
+Sidney Rodrigue Noukpo Govou (born 27 July 1979) is a French former professional footballer who played primarily as a left winger, but was occasionally deployed as a striker.
 He is most prominent for his lengthy playing career at Lyon where he won seven Ligue 1 titles.

 Club career

 Lyon

 Staying at school to complete his studies to a comparatively late age for a footballer, Govou was a late-comer to the sporting world, joining Lyon's youth academy at the age of 17 in 1996.
 Loyal to his first club, until 2010, Govou had played at the Stade Gerland for his entire professional career.
 Govou broke onto the scene during the 2000–01 Ligue 1 season helping Lyon finish in second, just four points behind champions FC Nantes.
 Because of his great performances for the club, Govou won the 2001 Young Player of the Year Award in Ligue 1.

 During the 2004–05 season, Paul Le Guen handed Govou the captain's armband during the long absence of club captain Claudio Caçapa due to injury.
 Le Guen's decision was largely motivated by the loyalty displayed towards the club by Govou, in face of much speculation linking him with moves away from the club.
 Indeed, for the last three seasons, Govou had been regularly linked to possible transfers away from Lyon, much helped by Govou's admittance to finding the possibility of playing abroad an attractive one.
 On 24 May 2008, Govou scored the only goal of the game in added extra time, volleying home a cross, and was named "Man of the Match" as Lyon defeated PSG in the final of the Coupe de France, the club's first cup success since 1973.

 Govou and Lyon endured a difficult 2009–10 Ligue 1 campaign.
 He appeared in 30 league games for Lyon, starting 22, but managed just two goals and two assists as Lyon finished runners up to Olympique de Marseille.
 In November 2009, Lyon hosted Marseille at the Stade Gerland in what would become an epic encounter.
 Govou scored a memorable goal in the 14th minute, making a sensational run with the ball from beyond midfield and then slotting it past Steve Mandanda to give the hosts a 2–1 lead.
 The game would go back and forth for the rest of the match, with Lyon leading 5–4 in the 90th minute until an own goal from teammate Jérémy Toulalan meant that the points would be shared.
 Lyon eventually finished in second spot, securing an automatic place in the group stage of the Champions League.